WPP AGM Trading Update

 "First, a few comments on current trading.

-Western Continental Europe, which remains currently very challenged from a macro economic point of view, also improved in April, with year to date constant currency growth of 3.1% and like-for-like growth of -0.3%, compared with 2.7% and -0.8% respectively in the first quarter.
-Germany, Italy, the Netherlands and Turkey grew well above the average with Belgium, Denmark, France, Greece, Ireland, Norway, Spain, Switzerland and Portugal tougher, with the continuing effects of the Eurozone crisis still impacting many parts of Western Continental Europe, although we seem to be doing better in this region than industry peers.
+, which slowed slightly in the final quarter of 2013, but improved in the first quarter of 2014, remains challenged from a macro economic point of view, improved in April but less so in May, with year to date constant currency growth of 1.0% and like-for-like growth of 0.6%, compared with 1.9% and 1.7% respectively in the first quarter.
+Germany, Finland, the Netherlands and Turkey grew well above the average but Austria, Belgium, Greece, Italy, Spain and Switzerland remain more difficult, as they were in the first quarter.

 Business sector review